dpadlipsky/2048Bot/README.md

 1. Store all 3 Files in same Directory<br>
 2. Navigate in Terminal to the Folder it is stored in<br>
 3. Type "python 2048.py" in console while the website given above is open in a window that is DIRECTLY VISIBLE on monitor.<br>
-4. Click the window of the website after you enter the above command.<br><br>
+4. Click the window of the website after you enter the above command.<br>
 5. Enjoy!<br>